cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 ### DeliverTx

 The `DeliverTx` ABCI function defined in [`baseapp`](./baseapp.md) does the bulk of the state change work: it is run for each transaction in the block in sequential order as committed to during consensus.
 Under the hood, `DeliverTx` is almost identical to `CheckTx` but calls the [`runTx`](./baseapp.md#runtx) function in deliver mode instead of check mode.
-Instead of using their `checkTxState` or `queryState`, full-nodes select a new copy, `deliverTxState`, to deliver transactions:
+Instead of using their `checkState` or `queryState`, full-nodes select a new copy, `deliverState`, to deliver transactions:

 * **Decoding:** Since `DeliverTx` is an ABCI call, `Tx` is received in the encoded `[]byte` form.
 Nodes first unmarshal the transaction, then call `runTx` in `runTxModeDeliver`, which does everything that `CheckTx` did but also executes and writes state changes.
 * **Checks:** Full-nodes call `validateBasicMsgs` and the `AnteHandler` again.
 This second check happens because they may not have seen the same transactions during the Addition to Mempool stage and a malicious proposer may have included invalid transactions.